aNewPseudonym/aNewPseudonym.github.io/postIndex.md

 permalink: /index/
 ---

-It's pretty empty here now.
-But here are some posts I've made.
+It's a bit empty here right now, but here's a list of all the posts I've made.